In this hands-on, long-term review of the Oliver Cabell Chelsea Boot, I’ll try to help you decide if these popular boots are right for you.

 This means that many customers will have to choose the nearest whole size and possibly size up or down to accommodate a wide or narrow foot.

-For what it’s worth, I typically wear a U.S. men’s 7D dress shoe, and the
+For what it’s worth, I typically wear a U.S. men’s 7D dress shoe, and the Oliver Cabell Chelsea fits well in that size.

 But, as always, your mileage may vary.
 When in doubt, I recommend reaching out to customer service with your exact feet measurements to get their recommendation on sizing.